How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Source: Trio

 The easiest way to make your app is by using drag-and-drop builders.
-These tools require minimum to no study time or course fees because these builders do not require knowledge of coding.
-However, some app builders require payment so you can utilize key development features.
+These tools require minimum to no study time or course fees because these builders do not require coding knowledge.
+However, some app builders require payment to utilize key development features.

-How to hire others to build a mobile app for you?
+How do I hire others to build a mobile app?

-Among the many ways you can hire others to build a mobile app for you include:
+Among the many ways you can hire others to build a mobile app for you are:

 Forming your own team in-house could be more expensive than outsourcing.
 After all, if you hire an in-house team, you must pay them even when you don’t have an active app development project.
 But despite the additional expense in terms of regular salaries, benefits, etc., having a team nearby maximizes the quality of your app.